-Easy homemade popsicles with fresh mangos and Greek yogurt – a great summertime treat!
+Easy homemade mango yogurt popsicles with fresh mangos and Greek yogurt are a great summertime treat!
 Naturally sweetened and just 5 healthy ingredients!

 So it's mid-June and you're already ready to beat the heat?
 I’ve got your answer!

-These 5-ingredient, 10-minutes to prep and naturally sweetened homemade popsicles with mango and Greek yogurt are perfect for cooling down in the summer heat!
+These 5-ingredient, 10-minutes to prep and naturally sweetened homemade mango yogurt popsicles with fresh mango and Greek yogurt are perfect for cooling down in the summer heat!

 Our family is currently having beach week — the kiddos are just down with their year for preschool so the hubby and I both took a week off of work to go play and have some time together — and these popsicles are a favorite.